satori-com/mzbench/doc/scenarios.md

 # Top-Level Directives

 **Top-level directives** prepare the system for the benchmark and clean it up after it.
-This includes installing an external [worker](workers.md) on test nodes, including resource files, checking conditions, and executing shell commands before and after the test.
+This includes installing an external [worker](workers.md) on test nodes, registering resource files, checking conditions, and executing shell commands before and after the test.

 `{make_install, [{git, "<URL>"}, {branch, "<Branch>"}, {dir, "<Dir>"}]}` :   Install an external worker from a remote git repository on the test nodes before running the benchmark.